 A person who applies for an immigrant visa (IR 1) has to fill the Form I -130, Alien Relative Petition Form I -130.
 These are the first steps in this procedure and they are processed with the Homeland Security Department by the husband or the wife of a U.S. citizen.

-Form I-130 must be completed by the American citizen in order to help the immigrant relative to relocate to Miami, U.S. The Form I-130 can have other purposes, besides the one through which spouses can enter the U.S..
+Form I-130 must be completed by the American citizen in order to help the immigrant relative to relocate to USA.
+The Form I-130 can have other purposes, besides the one through which spouses can enter the U.S..

 The video below offers more information on the spouse visa in Miami, USA:

 The Non-Immigrant Visa for a spouse in the U.S.